cujojs/rest/docs/wire.md

 # wire.js

 [wire.js](https://github.com/cujojs/wire/) is an Inversion of Control container that allows applications to be composed together at runtime based on a declarative configuration.
-A rest.js plugin is provided for wire that enables declarative configuration of rest clients, including chaning interceptors with their configuration.
+A rest.js plugin is provided for wire.js that enables declarative configuration of rest.js clients, including chaning interceptors with their configuration.

 <a name="module-rest/wire"></a>